Ceres (The Bear)

 "Ceres" is the sixth episode of the first season of the American comedy-drama television series The Bear.
 It is the sixth overall episode of the series and was written by Catherine Schetina & Rene Gube and directed by Joanna Calo.
 It was released on Hulu on June 23, 2022, along with the rest of the season.

-The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.

 Plot

 The episode opens with a flashback set in a home kitchen: Mikey (Jon Bernthal) and Carmy prepare Mikey's braciole while Carmy, Sugar (Abby Elliott), and Richie (Ebon Moss-Bachrach) listen to Mikey tell a story.

-In the present timeline, Sydney develops a risotto meal for an upcoming dinner menu, but Carmy rejects it; Sydney serves it to a customer anyway.
+In the present timeline, Sydney develops a cola-braised short ribs and risotto meal for an upcoming dinner menu.
+Carmy says it is tremendous but not ready yet, and that she's talented but impatient.
+Sydney serves it to a customer anyway.
 Natalie comes to the restaurant to figure out the restaurant's unpaid taxes and she and Carmy search for the missing documents.
-Marcus continues to work hard on developing donuts but finds himself behind on restaurant work.
+Marcus continues to work hard on developing donuts, but finds himself behind on restaurant work.
+Carmy and Natalie fight about how they're dealing with their grief and agree they want consistency from the restaurant.
 The restaurant has its windows shot out by stray gunfire, and Richie asks the local gangsters to find out who did it.
-Later, the gangsters get into a scuffle, which Sydney breaks up by offering them leftovers; Richie feels left out and unneeded because of Sydney's success and calls the police on the gangsters.
+Later, the gangsters get into a scuffle, which Sydney breaks up by offering them leftovers.
+All the Beef staff are feeling motivated and organized but Richie is still being chaotic and distracting.
+Tina tells him he needs to get with it and he considers quitting.
+Richie feels left out and unneeded because of Sydney's success and it's implied that he calls the police on the gangsters.